 What is the research plan?
-NIST will use a partnership with industry to help identify and prioritize the measurement science barriers that prevent the development, specification, and acceptance of blended cement concretes with high cement replacement levels.
-This partnership will exist throughout the project and will include participation from industry, federal agencies, and NGOs representing owners, specifiers, producers, and contractors.
-A component of the partnership plan is a NIST-led workshop to solicit industry input that will form the basis of a roadmap for developing and delivering the measurement science to assure the performance of concretes made with up to 50% IBP.
-This roadmap will be a working document that reflects the plan and objectives of the project and acts as a communication vehicle among the partners.
-It also will be used to publicly convey current and planned NIST activities to the entire industry.
+NIST has partnered with industry to identify and prioritize the measurement science barriers that prevent the development, specification, and acceptance of blended cement concretes with high cement replacement levels.
+This partnership included participation from industry, federal agencies, and NGOs representing owners, specifiers, producers, and contractors.
+Partnership feedback was then used to create a roadmap for developing and delivering the measurement science to assure the performance of concretes made with up to 50% IBP.

 A critical component to assuring success is communicating results to the entire concrete construction industry.
-NIST will develop tools, such as guides and computer applications, that practicing engineers can use to rapidly develop and evaluate new blended cement concretes.
-NIST will conduct workshops to help engineers and specifiers achieve assured and adequate performance through both improved standard tests and through the proper selection of the required suite of test methods.
-NIST will also work with the industrial partners in this project to develop and promulgate new test methods and industry guides.
+NIST will develop guides that practicing engineers can use to rapidly develop and evaluate new blended cement concretes.
+NIST will also work with the industrial partners in this project to develop and promulgate new test methods and standardized guides.

 Lead Organizational Unit:el